AUC-Mobile-Apps/nodejs-skeleton/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

 Sometimes it may ask you for permissions again.
-Just type 'A'.
+Just type 'A' and press enter.

 Run these in Powershell as Administrator:
 ```powershell
 choco install nodejs-lts mariadb git
 ```

-Then restart your computer.
+Then **restart your computer**.

 ## macOS
 First, install the [brew](https://brew.sh) package manager.
 This allows you to install packages in a dependencies fashion to *apt-get* on Linux.